Model-robust standardization in stepped wedge cluster randomized trials: Introduction

-In this article, we develop a model-robust standardization framework for analyzing SW-CRTs, addressing key challenges in estimand-aligned inference in the presence of informative cluster sizes.
-We first define key causal estimands that acknowledge varying cluster-period sizes, including the horizontal-individual, horizontal-cluster, vertical-individual, and vertical-cluster treatment effects, under a super-population framework, extending the definitions of i-ATE, c-ATE, p-ATE and cp-ATE in \citet{chen2024model} and \citet{lee2025what}.
-To estimate these quantities, we then characterize a novel class of augmented estimators that standardize the output from standard parametric or semiparametric regression models while maintaining robustness to model misspecification.
-This augmented estimator can be viewed as a generalization of the model-robust standardization method in \citet{li2025model} from parallel-arm CRTs to SW-CRTs.
-By incorporating an augmentation term into a vertical comparison estimator, we retain the efficiency benefits of traditional mixed-effects models and GEE while aligning estimation with the target estimands, even in the presence of informative cluster sizes and working model misspecification.
-We systematically investigate the finite-sample properties of our estimators through extensive simulation studies, assessing their performance across various design structures and treatment effect heterogeneity.
-Furthermore, we provide practical recommendations for implementing model-robust estimation in SW-CRTs, enabling researchers to continue applying familiar multilevel regression-based analysis without compromising estimand clarity and interpretability.
-To summarize, a key contribution of this work is the development of a generalizable strategy for model-robust inference in SW-CRTs, bridging the gap between theoretical estimand definitions and conventional statistical modeling in the existing SW-CRT literature.
-To facilitate practical implementation, our model-robust standardization estimator is implemented in the \texttt{MRStdCRT} R package at \url{https://github.com/deckardt98/MRStdCRT}.
+In this article, we develop a model-robust standardization framework for analyzing SW-CRTs, addressing key challenges in estimand-aligned inference in the presence of informative sizes.
+We first define key causal estimands including the horizontal-individual, horizontal-cluster, vertical-individual, and vertical-cluster treatment effects, extending the definitions of \citet{chen2024model} and \citet{lee2025estimated}.
+To estimate these quantities, we then characterize a novel class of augmented estimators that standardize the output from standard parametric or semiparametric regression models.
+These estimators remain consistent for the causal estimands and robust to informative sizes even when the working regression model differs from the true data generating model.
+However, the magnitude of efficiency gains depends on how closely the working model approximates the true data generating process.
+Section 5 presents a series of simulations to evaluate the properties of the proposed standardization estimators; in them, we evaluate their robustness by intentionally misspecifying the working model relative to the true data generating mechanism.
+Furthermore, we detail the steps for implementing model-robust estimation in SW-CRTs, enabling researchers to continue applying familiar multilevel regression-based analysis without compromising estimand clarity.
+To summarize, a key contribution of this work is the development of a generalizable strategy for model-robust inference in SW-CRTs, bridging the gap between theoretical estimand definitions and conventional statistical modeling practice.
+Our approach is implemented in the \texttt{MRStdLCRT} R package at \url{https://github.com/fancy575/MRStdLCRT}.